Ari-111/campuslens/README.md

 3. Start the development server:

    ```
-   npm run dev
+   python manage.py runserver
    ```

-4. Open your browser and navigate to `http://localhost:5173` to view the application.
+4. Open your browser and navigate to `http://localhost:8000` to view the application.

 ## Project Structure